Click on the banners to see Frequently Asked Questions for the respective topics.

-Cities and townships, on the other hand, are responsible for providing the following types of water services: turning on or off water, processing water bills, providing drinking water, stormwater management, inspecting septic tanks, and beach monitoring (opening and closing).
+Though cities and townships often work together with watershed districts, they have different responsibilities.
+Cities provide the following types of water services: turning on or off water, processing water bills, providing drinking water, stormwater management, inspecting septic tanks, and beach monitoring (opening and closing).

-The Prior Lake-Spring Lake Watershed District is not a part of the City of Prior Lake.
-The District does partner with other local units of government including the local cities, townships, Scott county, tribal government, the soil and water conservation district, and the local school district, as well as local civic groups like the Prior Lake Association.
+The Prior Lake-Spring Lake Watershed District is not a part of the City of Prior Lake, Savage or Shakopee.
+The District partners with other local units of government including the local cities, townships, Scott County, tribal government, the soil and water conservation district, and the local school district, as well as local civic groups like the Prior Lake Association and Spring Lake Association.
 In Scott County, these local government units work together to ensure that collectively we are operating in an efficient and effective manner to provide the greatest benefit to our water resources.

-Where is the Prior Lake-Spring Lake Watershed District and am I in it?
+Where is the Prior Lake-Spring Lake Watershed District?
+Do I live in the District?